maoberlehner/markus-oberlehner-net/content/blog/cut-your-nuxt-generate-build-time-in-half-with-context-payload.md

 images = ["https://res.cloudinary.com/maoberlehner/image/upload/c_pad,b_rgb:23C9F5,f_auto,q_auto,w_1014,h_510/v1542158520/blog/2020-03-29/nuxt-generate-payload"]
 +++

-One of my freelancing projects is a Nuxt.js project powered by the headless CMS Storyblok.
+One of my freelancing projects is a Nuxt.js project powered by the wonderful [headless CMS Storyblok](https://www.storyblok.com/).
 Because performance is critical, I decided to use Nuxt.js in generate mode outputs static HTML files for each page at build time.
 But because Nuxt.js needs to generate 1.000+ pages, the build time got long (over 10 minutes).

 The way that I've set up my Nuxt.js project, every page made a separate request to fetch the data it needs.
 So 1.000 pages make 1.000 API requests.
 But making 1.000 API requests takes its time.
 Luckily, with the Nuxt.js `context.payload` option, it is possible to fetch all the data for all the pages upfront.
 This drastically reduces the number of requests that are made when generating all the static HTML files.